kevinchatham/tressi/README.md

   </a>
 </p>

 `tressi` is a **lightweight, declarative load testing tool** built for modern developers.
-Define your HTTP workflows in a simple JSON config file and unleash them with blazing concurrency, live terminal metrics, and full CSV exports.
+Define your HTTP workflows in a simple JSON config file and unleash them with blazing concurrency, live terminal metrics, and full data exports.
 Use it as a CLI or embed it into your own tooling.

 ## 🚀 Features